Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-authenticate.md

         .withDefaultSubscription();
 ```

 The `client`, `tenant` and `key` are the same as the values used with file-based authentication.
 The `AzureEnvironment.AZURE` creates credentials against the Azure public cloud-change this to a different `AzureEnvironment` enum if you need to access another cloud (for example, `AzureEnvironment.AZURE_GERMANY`).
-Read the `client`, `tenant`, and `key` values directly in environment variables or from a secret management store like [Key Vault](/azure/key-vault/key-vault-whatis.md).
-Avoid setting these values directly as cleartext strings in your code to prevent a leak of the credentials through your version control history.
+Read the `client`, `tenant`, and `key` values from environment variables or a secret management store like [Key Vault](/azure/key-vault/key-vault-whatis.md).
+Avoid setting these values as cleartext strings in your code to prevent a leak of the credentials through your version control history.